RqbMedi/rqbmedi.github.io/_pages/portfolio.md

 author_profile: true
 ---

-I like writing blogs where I share insights and experiences...:-)
+I like writing blogs where I share insights and experiences.
+Below are my Medium & LinkedIn blogs.